Park City Mining

 About three months ago, while looking for something else, I came across a newspaper item from 1941, reporting that a new rail spur had been dedicated to serve the Mayflower mine, east of Park City.

-Adding in that information from 1941, and looking to put it in context with the status of Park City's mines started a binge of research into the relationship between the railroad and the mines, from the 1900-1910 period, through to the creation of the Park City ski resort and the end of mining in the district.
+Adding in that information from 1941, and looking to put it in context with the status of Park City's mines started a binge of research into the relationship between the railroad and the mines, from the 1900-1910 period, through to the creation of the Park City ski resort in 1970, and the end of mining in the district in 1985.

 By use of the Utah Digital Newspapers Project, and the New York Times online archives, I've been able to read the newspaper coverage of events in Park City mining.
 And through Google Books, I have been able to find several books and collected periodicals that did a pretty good job covering the same events.